mixu/counterstrike/readme.md

 `.on(event, callback)`/`.once(event, callback)`: The counter is an event emitter, which has the following events:

 - `.on("rotate", function() {})`: triggered just before the log rotation happens.
 This is a good point to read or alter the value that is about to be rotated into history.

+- `.on("aggregate", function() {})`: triggered if the counter is initialized with the `source` parameter.
+Occurs when enough data has been collected at the source to write a value into the current counter.
+See the last example for how to use this.

 ### Counter.Hash API